Giving Ada a Chance

 The Bad and the Ugly #

 No programming language is perfect, and Ada is no exception.
-I preface this section by freely admitting that I am by no means an expert in the Ada programming language.
-Some of these (minor) complaints could be perfectly explained by my naiveté of established conventions and inexperience with the language.
+I freely admit that I'm by no means an expert in Ada, so some of these (minor) complaints might be explained by my naiveté of established conventions and inexperience with the language.

 Poor pointer semantics - The requirement to declare a pointer-to-type as a new type feels especially onerous.

-However contextually intuitive the act of declaring a distinct pointer type may be to the compiler,
+Declaring a distinct pointer type may be intuitive to the compiler,

 Conversion to and from —and subsequent dereferencing of— pointers is unnecessarily cumbersome.